rubizza-camp/winter-2018/Alena Zubritskaya/0/README.md

 - All of Excel files shoud be in data folder
 - run bundle install
-- run ruby level1.rb
+- run ruby level3.rb

 Example:
-ruby level.rb
+ruby level3.rb